Using Network File System to mount EFS file systems - Amazon Elastic File System

 Note

 In this section, you can learn how to mount your Amazon EFS file system without the amazon-efs-utils package.
 To use encryption of data in transit with your file system, you must mount your file system with Transport Layer Security (TLS).
 To do so, we recommend using the amazon-efs-utils package.
-For more information, see Using the Amazon EFS client.
+For more information, see Installing the Amazon EFS client.

 NFS support